phaethonp/phaethonp/readme.md

 # Property Development Services
 ### Leveraging Multidisciplinary Expertise in Project Development
-We offer the full spectrum of services for the property development project
+Leveraging our extensive international network of partners, we provide a comprehensive range of services for property development projects.
+We work.We bring extensive property development experience from **Africa** and **Europe**, and are now eyeing expansion into the **US market**.<br>
 * Conceptualization and Feasibility Studies

 * Planning and Design: